Preparing an Audio Mix for Dubbing

 Some best practises for a successful AAF are to:

-• Delete any inactive/muted audio files/tracks from the session
+• delete any inactive/muted audio files/tracks from the session your mixer won’t require

 XML/OMF

-The differences are that XML doesn’t contain audio and won’t render any effects you’ve done - it’s simply a file pointing mechanism.
+The difference with AAF is that XML/OMF doesn’t contain the audio (and won’t render any effects you’ve done) - it’s simply a file pointing mechanism.
 It’s also more closely associated with Final Cut then other editors and therefore, tends to work best from that software.

 Track AUDIO export